rezib/cloubed/doc/yaml.rst

 * ``target`` *(optional)*: the name of the exported 9p share inside the domain.
   If not set, the default value is the absolute path of the ``source``.

-There is also an optional parameter for the domain:
+There are also optional parameters for the domain:

 * ``graphics`` *(optional)*: either ``spice`` or ``vnc``.
 The protocol to enable for remote access to the graphical console of the domain.
 If not specified, the default is ``spice`` if the installed version of libvirt supports it.
   Otherwise, it falls back to ``vnc``.
+* ``cdrom`` *(optional)*: path to an existing ISO file on the system to use as a bootable cdrom.
+The path can be either absolute or relative to the directory where the YAML file is located.
+If the value starts with ``/``, an absolute path is expected.

 Optionally, the ``templates`` sub-section can also be defined to generate files based on templates.
 If defined, this sub-section can contain: